Todd Wessinger

-Todd Kelvin Wessinger (born November 28, 1967) is an American convicted murderer sentenced to death for the murders of two restaurant employees in Louisiana.
-On November 19, 1995, Wessinger committed an armed robbery at a local Baton Rouge restaurant, where Wessinger used to work as a dishwasher, and during the robbery, Wessinger shot and killed two of his former co-workers, David Breakwell and Stephanie Guzzardo.
+Todd Kelvin Wessinger (born November 28, 1967) is an American convicted murderer sentenced to death for the murders of two restaurant employees in Louisiana during an armed robbery.
+On November 19, 1995, Wessinger shot four people in a mass shooting, killing David Breakwell and Stephanie Guzzardo, at a local Baton Rouge restaurant.
 Wessinger was found guilty in 1997 of two counts of first-degree murder and sentenced to death, and he is currently imprisoned on death row at the Louisiana State Penitentiary, awaiting his execution, which has yet to be scheduled.

 Baton Rouge restaurant shootings

 On November 19, 1995, 27-year-old Todd Kelvin Wessinger, a former dishwasher, committed a mass shooting at a restaurant where he had once worked, resulting in the deaths of two of his former colleagues.

 On the day in question, Wessinger entered the restaurant with a .380 semi-automatic pistol after arriving at the restaurant on a bicycle.
 Wessinger and the bartender, Mike Armentor, greeted each other and immediately after entering the restaurant, Wessinger fired two shots at Armentor from the back and Armentor collapsed on the ground with severe abdominal injuries.
 Afterwards, Wessinger held the dishwasher, Alvin Ricks, at gunpoint and wanted to shoot him in the head, but the gun jammed and failed to discharge, and Ricks quickly escaped the restaurant, with Wessinger misfiring the gun while trying to aim for Ricks's leg.
 Ricks and Willie Grigsby, another employee, ran across the street after their escape to call the police, with Ricks informing Girgsby that he identified the shooter.

 Meanwhile, back at the restaurant, Wessinger continued his shooting spree.
 He pointed his gun at the restaurant manager, Stephanie Guzzardo, who was about to call the police.
 Guzzardo pleaded for her life but Wessinger shot and killed the 27-year-old manager.
 After he removed approximately $7000 from the office, Wessinger found the 46-year-old cook David Breakwell hiding inside the cooler.
 Despite Breakwell's pleas for mercy, he was shot by Wessinger.

 After murdering Guzzardo and shooting both Breakwell and Armentor, Wessinger fled the restaurant on his bicycle.
 Both Armentor and Breakwell were subsequently found by paramedics responding to the scene, but Breakwell died on the way to the hospital.
 Despite the severity of his wounds, Armentor survived with timely medical intervention.